CodeGuardianSOF/DiscordBot/README.md

 # 🤖 Discord Bot

-A sophisticated Discord bot with multiple commands and logging capabilities, configurable via a `config.yaml` file.
+A sophisticated Discord bot with multiple commands and logging capabilities, writen in python, configurable via a `config.yaml` file.

 ## ✨ Features